whipson/PoKi-Poems-by-Kids/README.md

 ### poki-lem.csv

 Description: Lemmatized version of PoKi.
-We used lemmatization tools in the Natural Language Toolkit (http://www.nltk.org/) to lemmatize poem text (e.g., running, ran -> run | writing, wrote -> write).
+We used lemmatization tools in the Natural Language Toolkit (http://www.nltk.org/) to lemmatize poem text (e.g., running, ran, runs -> run | writing, wrote, writes -> write).
 This dataset contains the same columns as in poki.csv, where 'text' now contains lemmatized text.

 ### poki-analysis.csv